 The District has entered into a certain Joint Facilities/Cost Sharing Agreement (the "Agreement") with MUD 40.
 Under the Agreement, the District and MUD 40 will share in the operation and use of water supply facilities and sewage treatment plant facilities for the benefit of both parties and to meet the demands for water supply and wastewater treatment in each district.
 Among other terms and provisions, the Agreement provides that the District may purchase or lease excess capacity within the facilities.
-In MUD 40, construction activity is ongoing and, to date, development includes the following: two detention ponds, one lift station, and eight completed residential subdivisions with 586 single-family lots.
+In MUD 40, construction activity is ongoing and, to date, development includes eight completed residential subdivisions (Pomona Sections 9 - 16) with 586 single-family lots.
+As of June 1, 2021, MUD 40 included approximately 317 completed homes (approximately 302 occupied, 15 unoccupied, and 0 model homes); approximately 87 homes under construction; and approximately 182 vacant developed lots.
+The remaining land within MUD 40 includes the following: approximately 3.28 acres for Water Supply Plant No. 2; approximately 0.10 acres for Lift Station No. 2 serving Pomona; approximately 209.76 undevelopable acres consisting of easements, rights-of-way, and greenbelts; and approximately 167.26 undeveloped but developable acres.